JabRef/user-documentation/en/MergeEntries.md

 JabRef can help you merging entries of your database.

 First, select the two entries to be merged.
-Then select the menu **Quality -&gt; Merge entries...**.
+Then select the menu **Quality → Merge entries...**.
 The **Merge entries** window will pop-up.

 ## Parallel display of the entries' fields